subvisual/blog/pages/posts/2016/06-june/87-smarter-heredoc-syntax-in-vim.md

 retina_cover:
 tags:
   - development
+intro: "I have lately run into a problem with my editor of choice, vim (well, actually, it's [neovim](https://github.com/neovim/neovim)), and the syntax highlighting in Ruby files."
 ---

 I have lately run into a problem with my editor of choice, vim (well, actually, it's [neovim](https://github.com/neovim/neovim)), and the syntax highlighting in Ruby files.